 Steven J. Jackson, “Ex-Communication: Competition and Collusion in the U.S. Prison Telephone Industry,” Critical Studies in Media Communication 22:4 (October, 2005).

-Stuff I like doing: biking, hiking, paddling, eating, skiing.
+Stuff I like doing: biking, hiking, music, reading, eating, skating.